renato-albuquerque/renato-albuquerque/README.md

 ### Hi there.
 I'm Renato Albuquerque, Front-End Web Developer. 👋

 - 🌱 I’m currently learning JavaScript.
-The learning sequence will be: React.js, Node.js and SQL.
+The learning sequence: React.js, Node.js and SQL.
 - 💬 About me: <br> I'm currently studying Full Stack Web Development, at Rocketseat and Curso em Vídeo (Gustavo Guanabara). <br>
   I have a degree in Production Engineering from the Federal University of Ceará, with a postgraduate degree in Port Engineering from the Federal University of Maranhão. <em>(Brazil)</em>
 - ✈️ International experience: <br> Student at the Faculty of Engineering of the University of Porto, FEUP. <em>(Portugal)</em>
-- 📫 How to reach me: <br> My digital business card with all contacts: https://rma-contacts.vercel.app/
+- 📫 How to reach me: <br> My Digital Business Card with all contacts: https://rma-contacts.vercel.app/ <br>
+  <em>(First personal project, using HTML, CSS and JavaScript technologies).</em>

 ##